-“It’s a pretty subtle approach and it sinks slowly the way I rig it,” King says.
-“It kind of slithers along the bottom and it is kind of like fishing a wacky worm shallow.”
+“It’s a pretty subtle approach, and it sinks slowly the way I rig it,” King says.
+“It slithers along the bottom and is like fishing a wacky worm shallow.”
 King favors the Neko rig as a finesse tactic because it draws strikes when Texas-rigged or shaky head worms fail to produce.

-The Missouri pro selects a 1/0 or 2/0 Gamakatsu round bend straight shank hook to match with his worm and uses an O-ring to hold the hook in place instead of impaling it into the worm.
-“Most of those worms have an egg sack so I typically rig the hook in the middle of that sack,” says King, who positions the hook with its point towards the worm’s tail.
-“That way if the fish grabs it, theoretically it is going to get hooked in the top of the mouth.”
+The Missouri pro selects a 1/0 or 2/0 Gamakatsu round bend straight shank hook to match his worm and uses an O-ring to hold the hook instead of impaling it into the worm.
+“Most of those worms have an egg sack, so I typically rig the hook in the middle of that sack,” says King, who positions the hook with its point towards the worm’s tail.
+“That way, if the fish grabs it, theoretically it will get hooked in the top of the mouth.”

 The Neko rig is versatile enough to be used in shallow or deep water, depending on the size of the rig’s weight.
 King favors using the rig when highly pressured bass are on drops and ledges and have seen a multitude of lures and techniques.
 “That Neko rig seems to be something that will get you a few extra fish when the other baits have all kind of petered out on you,” King says.

 The four-time Forrest Wood Cup qualifier relies on the Neko rig to catch quality bass 40 to 45 feet deep on his home waters of Table Rock Lake.
 After finding bass on his depth finder, King lets his rig fall vertically into fish that are suspended or hugging the bottom.
 When the rig reaches the desired depth, King starts shaking the lure up and down by slowly raising his rod.